New Jersey Child Custody Attorneys

 Northfield Child Custody Attorneys at Burnham Douglass Will Ensure Your Children’s Best Interests Are Protected

 Child custody issues are difficult to face, but our Northfield child custody attorneys at Burnham Douglass can help you find a solution.
 Call us at 856-372-5107 or contact us online to schedule a free consultation.
-Located in Marlton and Northfield, New Jersey, we serve clients throughout South Jersey, including Evesham Township, Cherry Hill, Camden County, Burlington County, Northfield, and Atlantic City.
+Located in Marlton and Northfield, New Jersey, we serve clients throughout South Jersey, including Evesham Township, Marlton, Cherry Hill, Voorhees, Trenton, Northfield, Linwood, Atlantic City, Pleasantville and surrounding towns in Atlantic County, Burlington County, Camden County, and Mercer County.